Shrink your PDF to meet upload limits using Smallpdf. Learn how to compress files online or locally on Mac and Windows — free, fast, and secure.

 Still, it's useful when you don't have internet access or need a quick offline option.

-Windows doesn’t offer a dedicated PDF compressor out of the box, but you can use two free workarounds that are built into your system.
+Windows doesn't offer a dedicated PDF compressor out of the box, but you can use this free workaround:

 - Open your PDF in Edge or any PDF reader